bazylevnik0/js13k2023/README.md

 # js13games2023<br>

-Brave knight fighting with The Dragon!<br>
+Brave knight is fighting with The Dragon!<br>
 Let's help the knight to turn off the fire.<br>

 logic of game:<br>